jconorgrogan/Chaotic-Phasors/README.md

 1. **Polynomial Time**: All mappings are polynomial in time, which is shown by demonstrating that each mapping can be performed in \( O(n^k) \) time, where \( n \) is the size of the input and \( k \) is a constant.

 2. **Preserving Problem Difficulty**: Establishing this rigorously would involve showing that any algorithm solving \( G \) can be adapted to solve for \( T \) in \( \mathcal{C} \), and vice versa, without a significant increase in computational resources.

+# Encryption Method #

+## Key Modification
+The initial few bits of data act as a modifier for the 'private key,' affecting how the phasor run is generated.
+This could be altering the speed, changing certain operations, or any other parameter that significantly affects the system's behavior.

+## Message Encoding
+The subsequent parts of the message are mapped onto features of this modified phasor run.
+For instance, the first bit could be encoded as the conditions at the first collision, the second bit as the conditions at the second collision, and so on.

+## Transmission
+The sender communicates this encoded message to the receiver.

+## Decryption and Reading
+The receiver applies the initial few bits of data to their synchronized private key, recreates the modified phasor run, and then decodes the message using the agreed-upon mapping.

 # Upper Bound Complexity Estimation of Brute-Forcing a Private Key.